librae8226/nuttx-git/nuttx/configs/maple/README.txt

   The DFU SE PC-based software is available from the STMicro website, http://www.st.com.
 General usage instructions:

-  1. Connect the leach board to your computer using a USB cable.
+  1. Connect the maple board to your computer using a USB cable.
   2. Start the DFU loader on the maple board.
 You do this by resetting the board while holding the "Key" button.
 Windows should